Monday, March 12, 2007

 WHY BOTHER LEARNING TO KNIT SEAMLESS TUBES AND CIRCLES?

-In dressmaking (as the sewers among you know) there are limitations to tube-creation.
+In dressmaking (as the sewists among you know) there are limitations to tube-creation.
 First and most obviously, people stretch, but woven cloth doesn't--or doesn't very well except along the bias, and even that is very limited.
 So in order to create wearable tubes, there are two possible approaches.
 First, the tubes can be made roomy enough to move around inside of (they have to have sufficient "ease").
-An alternative approach is to create tubes fitted to the body (by gores, panels, sleeve caps or darts) so the excess cloth necessary for ease does not bind.
+An alternative tubes fitted to the body (by gores, panels, sleeve caps or darts) so the excess cloth necessary for ease does not bind.
 These fitted garments have to be provided with openings to let the wearer climb inside them (plackets) and also be provided with a method for closing these openings (zippers, buttons).

 So, if you are knitting flat fabric and sewing it together into tubes, you're already got woven cloth garments beat all hollow for stretchy comfort.
 And perhaps, that is where you are inclined to stay--with seamed two-needle, pass-through-tube-garments, knitted flat.
 But, although seamed knitting is far superior in stretch and comfort to seamed woven fabric, there are problems with seaming even knitted fabric.

 A seam of a sewn tube stops the stretchy knit fabric from stretching.
-Stopping stretchy-ness isn't much of a problem on a big pass-through tube, like a sweater body--it might even be a sag-stopping advantage.
-But on a small tube, like a sleeve, the situation is dicier.
+This isn't much problem on a big pass-through tube, like a sweater body--it might even be a sag-stopping advantage.
+But on a tiny tube like a mitten thumb or glove finger, or even on a sock, lack of stretchy-ness is a problem.

-When we turn to dead-end tubes, the problem only gets worse.
-On a tiny tube like a mitten thumb or glove finger, or even on a sock, lack of stretchy-ness IS a problem.
 When knitted socks and stockings were first invented, their stretchy properties were so astoundingly comfortable compared to the non-stretchy footwear they replaced, that they were considered precious objects--worth breaking and entering for, and listed in the inventories of rich folks' estates.
 Knitted stockings were presents considered fit for royalty.

 --TECHknitter